noodlesz/fedclean_implementation/mainAPI/README.md

 - **IPFS DAEMON** has to be activated at this stage on the local computer using IPFS-CLI.
 Please find it online.
 Should be straightforward.

-- Later, **ABHISHEK** can run **ipfs_conn.py** which will serialize the local updates from each agent and add it to the IPFS, generate hashes, and store those hashes on the blockchain.
+- Later, **ABHISHEK** can run **getLocalAgentUpdates.py** (NOTE that this will run ipfs_conn.py implicity) which will serialize the local updates from each agent and add it to the IPFS, generate hashes, and store those hashes on the blockchain.
+Running this script, will enable ABHISHEK to get the LOCAL_UPDATES from all the whitelisted agents as a 2-D array and he can further use it for HYPERSPHERE BASED CLASSIFIER and other use cases.

-- At the end, there will be a HASHMAP (mapping) stored on the blockchain which will contain the AGENT ADDRESSES as the key, and the IPFS HASHES generated for their data as a VALUE.
+## Global Update Storage Mechanism:

-- The data structure can be used to query and use the data for further hypersphere-based classification model.
-(These updates can be received back as PYTHON LISTS using **api.get_pyobj(HASH)**.
-The HASH value for each agent will be found from the mapping stored on smart contract.)
+- NOTE that there is a file called **updateGlobalState.py**, which can be called by the SERVER to update the global updates on State smart contract.
+As a result, this file has to be used when the federated learning mechanism is updated.